arielherself/espresso/README.md

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="e9b89c8093ac9a999b8c9a9a86a98c8a86878684809a9dc78a8684">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
+Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="bfeecad6c5facccfcddaccccd0ffdadcd0d1d0d2d6cccb91dcd0d2">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
 We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

 <strong>Tuesday:</strong> Which English comedian played the almost silent character, Mr Bean?

 <strong>Monday: </strong>Which band performed the 1976 hit “Play That Funky Music”?

+## The world in brief, January 18th 2023

+Big <strong>banks’</strong> fourth-quarter <strong>earnings </strong>reflected a [slowdown in dealmaking activity](https://te.arielherself.xyz/finance-and-economics/2023/01/17/investment-banks-are-struggling-in-a-high-interest-rate-world) amidst high interest rates and fears of a coming recession.
+Profits at <strong>Goldman Sachs</strong>, which recently conducted a round of lay-offs, fell by 66% from the same period a year ago, to $1.3bn.
+The bank’s share price slumped by 6%. <strong>Morgan Stanley’s</strong> profits fell by 40% year over year, to $2.2bn, but managed to beat expectations.

+The <strong>yen </strong>tumbled against the dollar after the <strong>Bank of Japan</strong> sticking to its ultra-loose monetary policy framework.
+Markets had expected the central bank to overhaul its yield-curve control policy after it had [widened the band](https://te.arielherself.xyz/finance-and-economics/2022/12/20/the-bank-of-japan-shocks-investors) for ten-year bond yields in December amid rising inflationary pressure.
+Yields, which had risen in recent weeks, fell in response to the announcement.

+<strong>Russia’s</strong> defence minister said its <strong>army</strong> would [expand](https://te.arielherself.xyz/briefing/how-deep-does-the-rot-in-the-russian-army-go/21808989) by 30%, to 1.5m troops, in the next three years.
+Karelia, a region on the border with Finland, will get its own army corps.
+Separately, the Dutch prime minister, Mark Rutte, said the Netherlands was planning to send <strong>Ukraine </strong>a Patriot missile-defence system, as America and Germany have done.

+A court in the Philippines acquitted <strong>Maria Ressa</strong>, a Nobel Peace Prize laureate, of tax evasion.
+Many thought the charges against Ms Ressa to be politically motivated—her Rappler news site was a persistent thorn in the side of the Philippines’ previous government, led by Rodrigo Duterte.
+She is currently appealing against a six-year prison sentence, handed down following a [dubious](https://te.arielherself.xyz/asia/2019/02/14/yet-another-critic-of-the-president-is-arrested-in-the-philippines) libel conviction in 2020.

+<strong>Disney</strong> rubbished <strong>Nelson Peltz</strong>, the activist investor seeking a spot on its board, saying he “lacks a basic understanding” of the media industry.
+Last week Trian Partners, Mr Peltz’s fund, said Disney was a “[company in crisis](https://te.arielherself.xyz/leaders/2022/11/21/disney-brings-back-a-star-of-the-past-but-its-real-problem-is-the-script)” that needed shaking up.
+In a presentation to investors on Tuesday, Disney retorted, in capital letters, that Mr Peltz does not have “the skill and experience to assist the board”.

+<strong>Brazil’s</strong> president, Luiz Inácio Lula da Silva, dismissed 40 troops who guard his official residence after criticising the country’s <strong>armed forces</strong> for failing to stop the [recent insurrection](https://te.arielherself.xyz/the-americas/2023/01/12/a-copycat-insurrection-in-brazil-and-its-troubling-aftermath).
+Last week Lula described security forces as “complicit” in the storming of government buildings on January 8th.
+The presidential-residence guards are mainly from the army.

+Pier Antonio Panzeri, a former MEP from Italy, agreed to a plea deal with Belgian prosecutors regarding the<strong> influence-peddling scheme</strong> involving Qatar that has gripped the <strong>European Parliament</strong>.
+The prosecutors’ spokesperson said he would serve a light jail sentence, of a year, in exchange for divulging [who paid whom](https://te.arielherself.xyz/europe/2022/12/15/a-corruption-scandal-leaves-the-eu-reeling).
+After his career as a lawmaker Mr Panzeri founded a human-rights charity called Fight Impunity.

+<strong>Fact of the day:</strong> 37%, the proportion of Brazilians in favour of a coup to remove President Luiz Inácio Lula da Silva, according to one poll.
+[Read the full story](https://te.arielherself.xyz/leaders/2023/01/12/how-brazil-should-deal-with-the-bolsonarista-insurrection).

 ----------